MasterZendika/Emiliano-Gonzalez/README.md

 ## 📂 Featured Projects

 ### 🖐️ *Dilo en Señas* (Say it in Signs)
-Cross-platform mobile app built with **React Native**, designed to support the deaf community by translating text into sign language.
+Cross-platform mobile app built with **React Native/Swift**, designed to support the deaf community by translating text into sign language.
 - Integration with computer vision APIs.
 - Accessible and user-friendly UI.
 - Secure and scalable mobile architecture.